-If this is your first time visiting my website or reading one of my blog posts, welcome and thank you for joining us.
+If this is your first time visiting my website or reading one of my blog posts, welcome, and thank you for joining us.
 Please subscribe here so you can receive updates on the next blog posts on Backyard Birding.
 You will also receive occasional discounts and newsletters.
-Make sure to share my blog and galleries with family and friends!
+Please share my blog and galleries with family and friends!
 Remember to follow the Nature First and Leave No Trace principles and always strive to leave places better than you found them.

 Until next time, keep the sun behind you and the birds in view